DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

-The memory manager at compute node is an abstraction of processor MMU for address translation and an OS-like memory manager for address space management and memory allocation at the compute node.
+Besides CPU and cache simulation, compute nodes models a local memory unit and a memory manager to make memory allocation decisions and manage address space.
+The memory manager is an abstraction of processor MMU for address translation and an OS-like memory manager for address space management and memory allocation at the compute node.
 A memory request reaches MMU on a TLB miss and performs a page-table walk with a defined latency.
 If the page is not in memory, the request is forwarded to the page-fault handler for memory allocation and creates a page-table entry (PTE). \DESIGN{} models 4-level page tables for mapping virtual addresses to the physical pages.
-The memory manager allocates a new page either in the local or remote memory based on the allocation policy and availability of free memory space.
-The page-fault service stalls the CPU and incurs fixed latency, which can be configured to model the time it takes to service the page fault in an OS.
-The memory allocation policy at compute node can be configured to allocate memory pages in any ratio from local and remote memory.
-The modeling of these components allows exploring system-level optimizations for disaggregated memory, such as page migration from remote to local memory.
-Another direction is exploring remote memory allocation policies that can avoid contention at the remote memory pool queues and can be a reason for high tail latency.
+The memory manager allocates a new page in local or remote memory based on the allocation policy and availability of free memory space.
+The page-fault service stalls the CPU and incurs fixed latency, which can be configured to model the OS page-fault latency.
+The page allocation in disaggregated memory is crucial, and the memory manager should carefully decide the footprint ratio in local and remote memory for different applications running at compute node.
+The response time of latency-sensitive applications can be significantly impacted compared to a less latency-bound application, and an uninformed page allocation policy can be responsible for high tail latency.
+The memory allocation at compute node in \DESIGN{} can be configured to allocate memory pages in any ratio from local and remote memory.
+The modeling of these components allows for exploring memory management policies that can make such decisions.